 Monitoring his small, complex patients is critical: up to 60 percent of pediatric patients experience arrythmias – abnormal heart rhythms – following heart surgery.

 Arrythmias can be potentially dangerous and prolong hospitalization, but diagnosing and treating them is challenging.
 Conventional methods lack either precision or timeliness.
 Bedside monitors display low-quality signals, while a high-quality ECG can take up to 20 minutes to set up.

 Von Bergen, trained in Iowa, says the problem was still irking him after moving to Wisconsin a few years ago.
-Armed with an idea and a primitive prototype made of alligator clips, wires and duct tape, he approached the UW Biomedical Engineering Department.
+Armed with an idea and a primitive prototype made of alligator clips, wires and electrical tape, he approached the UW Biomedical Engineering Department.
 There he connected with a team of students – including Matt Knoespel and Phil Terrien – with the skills to drive product design and development.